-9.4.5.
+v.
 Contracted Services

-This item relates to services and goods that can only be provided through the use of external service providers such as catering, hiring of transport, consultants, prepaid electricity vendors, professional services etc. This draft budget includes but not limited to the following allocations:
+This item relates to services and goods that can only be provided through the use of external service providers such as catering, hiring of transport, consultants, prepaid electricity vendors, professional services etc. This budget includes but not limited to the following allocations:

-- R8.3 million for outsourced security services - R6.3 million for legal services - R4.1 million for maintenance of Hlalanathi to Dawede Access Road - R3.2 million for maintenance of Clinic to Mahaha Access Road - R3 million for maintenance of Khotsho Access Road - R2.2 million for maintenance of Vuyisile Access Road - R2.2 million for maintenance of Sizabonke to Ndinomntu Access Road - R1.7 million for maintenance of Dutyini to Dunga Access Road - R1 million for maintenance of Andile to Mbongweni Access road - R1.7 million for CBD road maintenance - R3.9 million for maintenance of municipal buildings - R4.2 million for casual labour for refuse removal - R2 million for security casual labour - R3.6 million for EPWP implementation - R1.5 million for maintenance of the landfill site - R1.2 million for waste management services - R1.2 million for Internal Audit fees - R1.6 million for the maintenance and review of the Infrastructure Fixed Asset Register - R1.1 million for the review and development of municipal policies - R2.8 million for maintenance of municipal vehicles - R909 thousand for maintenance of Giniswayo Access Road - R4.5 million on catering for various municipal activities which is a reduction from R4.8 million in the current year
+- R8.3 million for outsourced security services - R6.3 million for legal services - R1.1 million for maintenance of Hlalanathi to Dawede Access Road - R750 thousand for maintenance of Clinic to Mahaha Access Road - R1 million for maintenance of Khotsho Access Road - R1.2 million for maintenance of Vuyisile Access Road - R1.2 million for maintenance of Sizabonke to Ndinomntu Access Road - R1.7 million for maintenance of Dutyini to Dunga Access Road - R1 million for maintenance of Andile to Mbongweni Access road - R1 million for maintenance of Thaleni Access Road - R1.2 million for maintenance of Mphetshwa to Bonda Access Road - R105 thousand for maintenance of Mfundambini Access Road - R1.5 million for maintenance of Mbuthweni to Nokhatshile Access Road - R1.6 million for maintenance of Mlindazwe Access Road - R1.7 million for CBD road maintenance - R3.9 million for maintenance of municipal buildings - R4.2 million for casual labour for refuse removal - R2 million for security casual labour - R3.6 million for EPWP implementation - R1.5 million for maintenance of the landfill site - R1.2 million for waste management services - R1.2 million for Internal Audit fees - R1.6 million for the maintenance and review of the Infrastructure Fixed Asset Register - R1.1 million for the review and development of municipal policies - R2.8 million for maintenance of municipal vehicles - R909 thousand for maintenance of Giniswayo Access Road - R4.5 million on catering for various municipal activities which is a reduction from R4.8 million in the current year - R 4 million Completion of Xholobeni Electrification (additional households)